AymanAbdelwahab1/AWS-Infrastructure-With-Terraform/README.md

 # AWS-Infrastructure-With-Terraform
-For creating and managing an infrastructure on AWS
+For deploying AWS 2-Tier Architecture with Terraform